vuejs/systemjs-plugin-vue/README.md

 - CSS are automatically extracted across all components and injected as a single `<style>` tag

-## Caveats

-- This doesn't work for in-browser JIT compilation due to multiple Node dependencies.
-Use `jspm bundle -wid` during development, it's faster anyway.

-- SystemJS' hot reload mechanism is quite limiting and it's currently not possible to support the same level of hot-reload available in `vue-loader` and `vueify`.

 ## Pre-Processors

 To enable a pre-processor, you need to install the corresponding pre-processor module **via npm, not jspm**.
+Note that if you are using any non-babel pre-processors, then in-browser JIT compilation will not work due to Node dependencies.
+Use `jspm bundle -wid` during development, it's faster anyway.

 Example:

 ``` bash
 npm install less --save-dev